osmandapp/docs/content/osmand/personal/favorites.md

 ## Special Favorites (Personal)

-TODO text.

-**Note**: "Personal" folder is a special folder for '{% data variables.android-values.favorite_home_category %}' and '{% data variables.android-values.work_button %}' points of [Navigation Context menu](/osmand/navigation).
+"Personal" folder is a special folder for '{% data variables.android-values.favorite_home_category %}' and '{% data variables.android-values.work_button %}' points of [Navigation Context menu](/osmand/navigation).
 This folder doesn't have '&#8942;' button, because you can not change the parameters for this folder.

 ![Favorites personal android](/assets/images/personal/favorites_personal_android.png)